apache/incubator-weex/doc/advanced/extend-to-ios.md

     	[WXSDKEngine registerModule:@"event" withClass:[WXEventModule class]];```

-### Adapter extend
+### Handler extend

 Weex SDK doesn't have capabilitis, such as image download 、navigator operation，please implement these protocols by yourself.

 #### WXImgLoaderProtocol
 <font color="gray">
-Weex SDK has no image download capability, you need to implement WXImgLoaderProtocol.
+Weex SDK has no image download capability, you need to implement `WXImgLoaderProtocol`.
 Refer to the following examples.

 ```objective-c